erco77/1a2-pic/rev-e/README-users-manual.txt

     such as if you have your own ringing system (bell boxes, etc), then you can turn off /all/ the DIP switches for SW1 and SW2, and leave any ring generator connection unconnected.

+    Note that for each switch turned on, that enables ringing for a particular line to a particular extension.
+The first two switches manage Ext 1, the second two switches manage Ext #2, etc. Here's a full breakdown:

+                  Switch #1: ON for ringing Line #1 on Extension #1 Switch #2: ON for ringing Line #2 on Extension #1

+                  Switch #1: ON for ringing Line #1 on Extension #2 Switch #2: ON for ringing Line #2 on Extension #2

+                  Switch #1: ON for ringing Line #1 on Extension #3 Switch #2: ON for ringing Line #2 on Extension #3

+                  Switch #1: ON for ringing Line #1 on Extension #4 Switch #2: ON for ringing Line #2 on Extension #4

+    This switch arrangement is the same for both SW1 (Buzz Call) and SW2 (Bell Call).

 TESTING YOUR SETUP FOR THE FIRST TIME